Skip to content

 Google Calendar provides a holistic view of your entire schedule

-Google Calendar and Calendly let you sync multiple calendars.
+Google Calendar and Calendly both let you sync multiple calendars.
 But Google Calendar is the only one that lets you view your scheduled events and remaining availability all in one calendar.
 This is especially helpful when it comes to scheduling your own personal events.

 Week view of Google Calendar which shows all scheduled meetings and the user's remaining availability.